bxdoan/bxdoan/README.md

 <div align="center">

-> Forgetting is like a wound.
-The wound may heal, but it has already left a scar.
+> I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

-> — Monkey D Luffy —
+> — Maya Angelou —

 </div>